 It’s the time of year when we return to the gym full of New Years resolution!

-We read up on all the articles dissing “Detox plans” and feel smug that our liver, skin and kidneys will make us feel better if only we eat right, rest well and exercise properly.
+We read up on all the articles dissing “Detox plans” and feel smug that our colon, liver, skin and kidneys will make us feel better if only we eat right, rest well and exercise properly.
 And for most of us that is enough.

 I recall when doing my first HND at Westminster University, our Phyiology lecturer commented that the people who undergo these “cleanses” to clear “toxins” and increase beauty are often the very same people that have Botulism toxin (the most powerful natural toxin known) injected in their faces – sometimes at the same clinics!

-Well respected Australian Monash University has developed a food plan to minimise intake of indigestible sugars that they call FODMAPs.
+New Scientist magazine (18th November 2017) article “Gluten-sensitive?
+It may actually be a carb making you ill” introduced the work done by Australian Monash University to develop a food plan to minimise intake of indigestible sugars that they call FODMAPs.
 Even the term is an indigestible mouthful: Fermentable Oligo-, Di- and Mono-saccharides, and Polyols.
-So what is the big deal about them?

-It is thought many of us have an altered micro biome (gut bacteria) which ferment the sugars and give us gas, cramping and erratic visits to the lavatory.
+It is thought many of us have an altered micro biome (gut bacteria) which may ferment these sugars and give us gas, cramping and erratic visits to the lavatory.

+And up to 30% of us even have fructose malabsorption.
 Fructose malabsorption turns the usual dietary advice upside down – all the things we are advised to eat become a problem: many fruits like apples, pears, stone fruit such as peaches and cherries will set off gas, bloating and diarrhoea.
 The wholegrain cereals like wheat, rye and even oats can cause 24 hours of upset.
 And all those winter warmers we normally eat every day – onions, beetroot, cabbage, mushrooms – become little concentrated balls of discomfort in the belly.